 - 1. Eliminate WSAC Trn Pass Through Pass-through funding to the Washington Association of Counties (WSAC) to pay for local elected official training is eliminated. - 2.
-Remove Human Trafficking TF - Funding for the Human Trafficking Task Force, which originated in the 2006 Supplemental Budget, is removed. - 3.
-Downsize Policy Functions at OCVA - Funding for the Office of Crime Victims Advocacy policy functions is reduced, while assistance to victims is maintained. - 4.
-Downsize GMA Technical Assistance - Funding is reduced for Growth Management Act technical assistance to local governments.
-Technical assistance to smaller cities will take precedence over technical assistance to larger cities or counties.
-Passthrough grants are unaffected and will continue to be funded under 2007-09 policy. - 5.
+Remove Human Trafficking TF Funding for the human trafficking task force is eliminated. - 3.
+Downsize Policy Functions at OCVA - Funding for the Office of Crime Victims Advocacy policy functions is reduced by \$162,000 from \$1.585 million.
+Assistance to victims is to be maintained. - 4.
+Downsize GMA Technical Assistance - Funding is reduced for Growth Management Act technical assistance to local governments. \$1,810,000 is reduced from a base of \$4,302,000 for the biennium.
+Grant funding is to be maintained. - 5.
 Suspend CASA Training Funds - Pass-through funding to pay training costs for court-appointed special advocates is suspended. - 6.
-Downsize Asset Building - Funding for the statewide Asset Building Coalition is reduced. - 7.
-Remove Centro Latino Pass Through - Funding of \$100,000 per fiscal year for Centro Latino in Tacoma, begun in the 2007-09 biennium, is removed. - 8.
-Remove DD Council DSHS Legal Svc Funding to the Developmental Disabilities Council is removed.
-This funding was provided for legal services for clients living in Department of Social and Health Services facilities as part of the community protection program. - 9.
-Remove Public Broadcast Grants - State grants initiated in the 2007-09 biennium for Washington public broadcasters are removed. - 10.
-Remove Urban Forestry - Funding for the urban forestry program is removed. - 11.
-Transfer Drug TF from CJTC Funding is provided for the transfer of the multi-jurisdictional drug task forces from the Criminal Justice Training Commission to CTED.
-American Recovery and Reinvestment Act of 2009 funds will supplement the current competitive grant program in the Department of Community, Trade, and Economic Development.
-(General Fund-State, General Fund-Federal) - 12.
+Downsize Asset Building - Funding is eliminated for asset building activities, which includes the state support for asset building coalitions. - 7.
+Remove Centro Latino Pass Through - Funding of \$100,000 per year for Centro Latino in Tacoma was initiated in the 2007-09 biennium; all funding is removed. - 8.
+Remove DD Council DSHS Legal Svc Funding to the Developmental Disabilities Council for legal services for clients living in Department of Social and Health Services facilities as part of the community protection program is removed. - 9.
+Remove Public Broadcast Grants - State grants of \$1.625 million per year, initiated in the 2007-09 biennium to Washington public broadcasters, are removed. - 10.
+Remove Urban Forestry Funding of \$134,000 per year for the urban forestry program is removed. - 11.
+Transfer Drug TF from CJTC Funding for multi-jurisdictional drug task forces is transferred from the Criminal Justice Training Commission.
+These funds will supplement the current competitive grant program in the Department of Community, Trade, and Economic Development.
+(Public Safety and Education Account-State, General Fund-Private/Local) - 12.
 Reduce Admin Costs in ITED Funding for administrative functions in the Department's International Trade and Economic Development (ITED) Division is reduced. - 13.
-Eliminate CTED Admin for RxR Loans Funding for the Rapid Response loan program is reduced. - 14.
-End Offender Re-Entry Pilot The department will end the offender re-entry pilot housing program established in Chapter 483, Laws of 2007 (ESSB 6157). - 15.
-Reduce Housing Division Admin Funding for administrative functions in the Department's Housing Division is reduced. - 16.
-Reduce Community Svc Division Admin Funding to the Department's Community Services Division is reduced. - 17.
+Eliminate CTED Admin for RxR Loans The Department of Community, Trade and Economic Development will absorb the cost of administering the rapid response loan program. - 14.
+End Offender Re-Entry Pilot The department will end the offender re-entry pilot housing program established in Chapter 483, Laws of 2007 (SSB 6157). - 15.
+Reduce Housing Division Admin The administration budget for the Housing Division is reduced. - 16.
+Reduce Community Svc Division Admin Funding for administration of the Community Services Division is reduced. - 17.
 Downsize ADO Pass Through Funding for local Associate Development Organizations and Economic Development Commissions is reduced. - 18.
 Wa Tech Center Reduction From a base of \$5,676,000, pass through funding to the Washington Technology Center is reduced by \$635,000. - 19.
-Suspend Gang Witness Program Funding to implement Chapter 276, Laws of 2008, (E2SHB 2712), is suspended. - 20.
-Suspend Main St. Tech Assistance Funding for technical assistance under the Main Street Program is suspended. - 21.
-Eliminate Tidal & Wave The Tidal and Wave program is eliminated. - 22.
-Reduce Research & Special Projects Funding for the Department's Research and Special Projects is reduced.
+Suspend Gang Witness Program Under Chapter 276, Laws of 2008 (2SSHB 2712) the Department of Community, Trade and Economic Development provided a witness relocation grant program for gang prosecutions.
+Funding for this program is removed. - 20.
+Suspend Main St. Tech Assistance Funding for technical assistance under the Main Street Program is reduced. - 21.
+Eliminate Tidal & Wave The funding for the Tidal and Wave program is eliminated. - 22.
+Reduce Research & Special Projects Funding in the International Trade and Economic Development Division for Research and Special Projects is reduced.